jhaaaa/alix-and-bo/CODE_OF_CONDUCT.md

-# Code of conduct for this repo
+# Community code of conduct

 ## Purpose